ccprog/bu-patience/README.md

 Pips and the backface are my own design.
 I claim no ownership and release their design to the public domain.

+Changes to the cardset need to be compiled to base64 data urls with

+    grunt cards

 ## Browser compatibility

 - IE11 and Edge